Certificate of Qualification 424A

 -

-Patience and the ability to remain calm in stressful situations
+Patience and be able to remain calm in stressful situations

 Minimum Standards